Computer Science Data Science Facilities

 Jupyter is a "notebook."
 It's a web interface designed to make it easy to do quick analysis, primarily in python.
 (We have also installed kernels for Java, Scala, and R.) We don't recommend it for large programs, but many people use it for data analysis.

 While our copy of Jupyter has support for Scala, we strongly recommend using Zeppelin for Scala, particularly for classes.
 The Jupyter version of Scala uses more CPU than it needs to.
 In a class this can cause performance problems.
 The Java kernel for Jupyter looks better, though it hasn't had much testing.
 We have both a Java 17 kernel and Spark with Java 11.
-(The jshell in Java 17 doesn't work with Spark, so we have to use Java 11 with Spark.)
+(There were issues getting Java 17 to work with Spark.
+We have a workaround, so Jupyter will shortly be fixed.
+There's a test version currently in jupyter.cs.rutgers.edu.)

 For more information on our copy of Jupyter, see Jupyter.